mboot-github/WhoisDomain/README.md

   * build: 1.20230824.5 mboot; fix missing module in whl
   * restore python 3.6 test as i still use it on one remaining app with python 3.6 (make testP36)
   * finalize verification of all tld's in iana, add test where this can be auto generated from whois.nic.<tld> 2023-08-28; mboot
+  * 1.20230829.1 mboot; all \_test now work, using analizer tool to verify that iana tld db web site and tl-regexpr match